HL7Norway/no-domain/VitalSigns/input/pages/VKP-mapping.md

 #### Mapping table

-The table shows a the Observation.code (snomed) used in the different profiles.
-Other summarizes the extensions defined in NoDomainVitalSigns (that don't extist in VKP).
+The table shows the Observation.code (SNOMED) used in the different profiles.
+The Other column summarizes the extensions defined in NoDomainVitalSigns (that don't extist in VKP).

 |Type observasjon|Subtype|Profile|LOINC|SNOMED|IHTSDO official|VKP snomed|Other|
 |----------------|---------|------|-----|------|------|--|--|